Hallelujah (Milk and Honey song): National Selection 1979

 However, in 1979, IBA accepted the song for its for the of the Eurovision Song Contest, where it was intended to be performed by the band Hakol Over Habibi.
 Hakol Over Habibi, nevertheless, declined the opportunity to sing it because the lead singer Shlomit Aharon declared she did not want to go to Eurovision.

 After they decided to withdraw the song, the national final producers wanted Gali Atari to perform it instead.
 The group Milk and Honey was then formed especially for the national selection around Atari, giving her the company of the three male vocalists Shmulik Bilu, Reuven Gvirtz, and Yehuda Tamir, so that the group had the same number of singers and gender composition as Hakol Over Habibi.
-The song only narrowly won the national Israeli selection with 63 points, only two more points than "Ein li ish milvadi", performed by Tzvika Pick, –later internationally known as the composer of winning song "Diva"–.
-It became the –and Milk and Honey the performers– for Eurovision.
+The song only narrowly won the national Israeli selection with 63 points, only two more points than "Ein li ish milvadi", performed by Tzvika Pick, - who later composed the winning song "Diva".
+It became the – and Milk and Honey the performers – for Eurovision.

-In addition to the Hebrew original version, they recorded the song in English –with lyrics by Shimrit Orr–, French –with lyrics by Michel Jourdan and Shimrit Orr–, and German –with lyrics by Fini Busch–.
+In addition to the Hebrew original version, they recorded the song in English – with lyrics by Shimrit Orr, French – with lyrics by Michel Jourdan and Shimrit Orr, and German –with lyrics by Fini Busch.